joppekroon/webcomponent-overview/README.md

 document.head.appendChild(link);
 ```

-* An HTML import will not just add its content to the document, it will make it available for later use, as well.
+* An HTML import will not add anything to the document, but it will make its contents available for later use, instead.

 ```javascript
 const content = document.querySelector('link[rel="import"]').import;